godotengine/godot-docs/tutorials/editor/command_line_tutorial.rst

 ---------

-Catching errors in the command line can be a difficult task because they just fly by.
-For this, a command line debugger is provided by adding ``-d``.
-It works for running either the game or a simple scene.
+Catching errors in the command line can be a difficult task because they ``-d``.
+It works for running either the game or a simple scene. scroll quickly.
+For this, a command line debugger is provided by adding

 ::